leowz/fitleiOSAppGitBook/chapter1.md

 > ![](/assets/Pasted image at 2017_05_12 11_00 AM.png)

-User touch Clothes Button to transit to clothes mode.
-In clothes mode, side button panel at right side of the screen changes to clothes side button panel, with new buttons.
+User touch `clothesButton`  button to transit to clothes mode.
+In clothes mode, side button panel at right side of the screen changes to clothes side button panel with new buttons.
 Also in this mode, clothes panel in the bottom is enabled.

 * **Clothes Side Button Panel**

-  * For new buttons are enabled. takeoff clothes button, stretching mode button, clothes info button, buy clothes button.
+  * New buttons that are enabled including `takeoffButton` button, `stretchingMapButton` button, `clothesInfoButton` button, `buyClothes` button.

 * **Clothes panel**